-Note that $\psi_{nm}(k)=\psi_{n,-m}(k)=\psi_{n|m|}(k)$, because the corresponding eigenvalue equation depends only on the absolute value of the angular quantum number $|m|$.
+Note that $\psi_{nm}(k)=\psi_{n,-m}(k)=\psi_{n|m|}(k)$, because the aforementioned eigenvalue equation depends only on the absolute value of the angular quantum number $|m|$.
+Hence, the states are doubly degenerate by angular momentum, except the state with $m=0$.
 The eigenfunctions satisfy the relations

 Here $\delta_{nn'}$ is a Kroneker delta and delta function $\delta(n-n')$ for discrete and continuous $n,n'$, respectively.
-Analogously the summation sign means summation over discrete $n$s, and integration over continuous ones.
-We used these functions to construct the set of another ones
+Analogously, the summation sign means summation over discrete $n$ and integration over continuous ones.
+We use these functions to construct a set of others